 The second major effort in Huang’s lab has been to develop better drugs for Alzheimer’s disease.
 Using human neurons derived from iPS cells, the group demonstrated that those harboring apoE4 have higher levels of tau phosphorylation, increased amyloid beta production, and increased risk of degeneration especially when differentiated into GABAergic interneurons.
 Huang and his team showed that treating apoE4 neurons with a small-molecule structure corrector ameliorated the detrimental effects, suggesting that correcting the pathogenic conformation of apoE4 is a viable therapeutic approach for apoE4-related Alzheimer’s disease.
 Huang has also led the Gladstone Center for Translational Advancement on drug repurposing for neurological diseases and identified bumetanide as a potential drug for treating apoE4-related Alzheimer’s disease.

-Senior Investigator, Gladstone Institutes
+Senior Investigator, Gladstone Institute of Neurological Disease

 Director, Center for Translational Advancement, Gladstone Institutes

-Professor of Neurology and Pathology, UC San Francisco
+Professor, Departments of Neurology and Pathology, UC San Francisco

-Yadong Huang, MD, PhD, is a senior investigator at Gladstone Institutes, where he is also the director of the Center for Translational Advancement and an investigator in the Roddenberry Stem Cell Center.
+Yadong Huang, MD, PhD, is a senior investigator at the Gladstone Institutes, where he is also the director of the Center for Translational Advancement and an investigator in the Roddenberry Stem Cell Center.
 In addition, he is a professor of neurology and pathology at UC San Francisco.

-He earned an MD from Qingdao Medical University in China, and a PhD in biochemistry and pathology from Peking Union Medical College and Chinese Academy of Medical Sciences in Beijing.
+Huang earned an MD from Qingdao Medical University in China, and a PhD in biochemistry and pathology from Peking Union Medical College and Chinese Academy of Medical Sciences in Beijing.
 He was trained as a postdoctoral fellow at the Arteriosclerosis Research Institute at the University of Muenster, Germany.
 Huang joined Gladstone Institutes in 1995 as a postdoctoral fellow, and became a staff research investigator in 1999.
 In 2015, he was promoted to senior investigator.

-Why Are You Dedicated to Discovery
+Why Are You dedicated to discovery science?

 “I am driven to understanding the molecular basis of Alzheimer’s and other brain diseases using genetics, pharmacological drugs, mouse models, stem cells—any means available to study and treat these devastating diseases.”